Gluten Free Lunchbox Ideas

 There are lots of pre-packed sides your child can pick out for their own lunch and they look just like what the other kids have in their lunch boxes!

-Rather than buying individual serving packs, you can make your own “juice box”, peanut butter cup or applesauce cup with small, environmentally-friendly reusable containers.
-And don’t forget the fruits and veggies that are naturally gluten free!
+Rather than buying expensive and environmentally unfriendly individual serving packs, you can make your own “juice box”, nut butter cup, or applesauce cup with small, reusable containers.
+And don’t forget all the naturally gluten-free fruits and veggies!

 bento box